About Istvan Kopar

 Finished in 4th place after 263 days at sea

-One of only 5 sailors to remain in the grueling race, which started with 18 skippers
+One of only 5 sailors to complete the grueling race, which started with 18 skippers

 Received in Perth by the First Lady of Western Australia during the only stop of his solo circumnavigation, 1990